-- Funds for experiential placements currently provided to external rotation sites that would remain in house. - Service contracts with external agencies - Funds for experiential opportunities taken up by current pharmacy professionals (pharmacists or technicians) or other types of learners who want to upskill or be exposed to innovative pharmacy practice and who will add to the University of Toronto learner experience (criteria for this type of placement still need to be developed)
+- Funds for experiential placements currently provided to external rotation sites that would remain in house. - Service contracts with external agencies - Funds for experiential opportunities taken up by current pharmacy professionals (pharmacists or technicians) or other types of learners who want to upskill or be exposed to innovative pharmacy practice and who will add to the University of Toronto learner experience (criteria for this type of placement still need to be developed) - All income surplus, if any, will flow back to the AP to support the its broad academic mission.

-3.3 CORE COMPONENT 2: RESEARCH
+3.3 BUSINESS MODEL CORE COMPONENT 2: RESEARCH